MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-point-to-s2cell-function.md

 The S2 Cell Token string value of a given geographic location.
 If the coordinate or level are invalid, the query will produce an empty result.

-**Notes**
+> [!NOTE]
+>

-* S2Cell can be useful geospatial clustering tool.
+> * S2Cell can be a useful geospatial clustering tool.
-* S2Cell has 31 levels of hierarchy with area coverage ranging from 85,011,012.19km² at the highest level 0 to 00.44cm² at the lowest level 30.
+> * S2Cell has 31 levels of hierarchy with area coverage ranging from 85,011,012.19km² at the highest level 0 to 00.44cm² at the lowest level 30.
-* S2Cell has good preservness of the cell center during level increase from 0 to 30.
+> * S2Cell preserves the cell center well during level increase from 0 to 30.
-* S2Cell is a cell on a sphere surface and it's edges are geodesics.
+> * S2Cell is a cell on a sphere surface and it's edges are geodesics.
-* Invoking the [geo_s2cell_to_central_point()](geo-s2cell-to-central-point-function.md) function on a s2cell token string that was calculated on longitude x and latitude y won't necessairly return x and y.
+> * Invoking the [geo_s2cell_to_central_point()](geo-s2cell-to-central-point-function.md) function on a s2cell token string that was calculated on longitude x and latitude y won't necessarily return x and y.
-* It's possible that two geographic locations are very close to each other but have different S2 Cell tokens.
+> * It's possible that two geographic locations are very close to each other but have different S2 Cell tokens.

 **S2 Cell approximate area coverage per level value**